( 35690 Reads)|

 After reading this section, students will...

-For obvious reasons we have focused on growing cells, but there are non-growing states of microbes that are important to both microbes and humans.
+For obvious reasons, we have focused on growing cells, but there are non-growing states of microbes that are important to both microbes and humans.
 In these states, termed spores and cysts, the cells remain dormant for long periods of time.
-Part of the relevance of these states is that the very properties that allow the cell to survive extended time periods also happen to make the cells resistant to our typical efforts to kill them.
-As a consequence, the attempt to sterilize a sample can be thwarted by the presence of bacterial spores or cysts.
-In this section we examine some of the properties of these structures.
+Part of the relevance of these states is that the same properties that allow the cell to survive extended periods also happen to make the cells resistant to our typical efforts to kill them.
+Consequently, spores and cysts can thwart attempts to sterilize a sample.
+In this section, we examine some of the properties of these structures.

 Spores and cysts are resting structures.
 That is, these states have very low to nonexistent rates of metabolism.
 They are common in organisms that live in soil and may need to survive some rough conditions such as lack of nutrients, high heat, radiation, or drying.

 Sporulation is a unique developmental cycle.
-After the decision to sporulate is made, creation of a different type of cell needs to take place, which requires turning on a large collection of genes in a tightly coordinated fashion.
-In addition, all of this expression has to be finished before the microbe runs out of energy.
+After a cell decides to sporulate, the creation of a different type of cell needs to take place, which requires turning on a large collection of genes in a tightly coordinated fashion.
+In addition, all of this expression must be complete before the microbe runs out of energy.
 There are several types of spores.
-Some are highly resistant structures that are formed under conditions of cell stress and are created inside a supportive cell and are termed endospores.
-Others are part of the normal reproductive cycle, being created by differentiation of a vegetative cell and we will refer to these as spores.
-In this section we talk generally about the structure of spores and in the chapter on Regulation we will examine the regulation of sporulation.
+Some are highly resistant structures that form under conditions of cell stress inside a supportive cell.
+These are called endospores.
+Others are part of the normal reproductive cycle, being created by the differentiation of a vegetative cell, and we will refer to these as spores.
+In this section, we talk generally about the structure of spores, and in the chapter on regulation, we will examine the regulation of sporulation.

-Endospores are refractile - light cannot penetrate them - so that they are very easy to see in the phase microscope and this makes it easy to detect them.
-Most endospores have no measurable metabolism and are really a form of suspended animation.
-Endospores can survive for a very long time, and then return to a growing state, a process termed germination.
+Endospores are refractile - light cannot penetrate them - so that they are easy to see in the phase microscope, and this makes it easy to detect them.
+Most endospores have no measurable metabolism and are a form of suspended animation.
+Endospores can survive for a very long time and then return to a growing state, a process termed germination.
 Endospores that were dormant for thousands of years in the great tombs of the Egyptian Pharaohs were able to germinate and grow when placed in appropriate medium.
-Several scientists have been able to recover viable endospores from bees trapped in amber that is 25-40 million years old.
+Several scientists have recovered viable endospores from bees trapped in amber that is 25-40 million years old.
 The microbe isolated was found to be most closely related to Bacillus sphaericus.
-There are even claims of endospores that are over 250 million years old being able to germinate when placed in appropriate medium, but these claims still need to be verified.
-Endospores are found everywhere, are easily dispersed throughout the environment and can be difficult to remove.
+There are even claims of endospores over 250 million years old being able to germinate when placed in an appropriate medium, but these claims still need to be verified.
+Endospores are everywhere, are easily dispersed throughout the environment, and can be difficult to remove.
 The anthrax scare of 2001 in the United States is ample evidence of the insidiousness of endospores and their impressive resistance.

 The formation of an endospore is clearly a great advantage for these bacteria and enables them to endure extreme stress.
 At a later time, even much later, when conditions are favorable, they can reemerge and flourish.
-Endospores enable a species to spread easily from one suitable environment to another and many endospore-forming bacteria are ubiquitous in the environment.
-Endospores are a particular problem in the food industry where great care must be taken to insure either the destruction of endospores or suitable preservation methods so that endospore-forming bacteria (and other microbes) cannot grow.
+Endospores enable a species to spread easily from one suitable environment to another, and many endospore-forming bacteria are ubiquitous in the environment.
+Endospores are a particular problem in the food industry.
+Companies must take great care to ensure either the destruction of endospores or suitable preservation methods so that endospore-forming bacteria (and other microbes) cannot grow.